Partner in product development

 Statistical Tolerance Stack-up Analysis

-In the article Worst-case Tolerance Stack-up Analysis you read about the worst-case or linear stack-up analysis.
-Such an analysis assumes that all dimensions in the tolerance chain have worst-case deviations form their nominal value.
-A statistical tolerance stack-up...
+In the Worst-case Tolerance Stack-up Analysis article, you will read about worst-case or linear stack-up analysis.
+Such an analysis assumes that all dimensions in the tolerance chain have worst-case deviations from their nominal values.
+A statistical tolerance...

 read more